-Asset discovery can be successfully used for the initial population of a CMDB, but there is a risk that a lot of the information discovered about the assets is not required for ITSM, as it’s at a low level and of high volume to be understood.
+Asset discovery can be successfully used for the initial population of a CMDB, but there is a risk that a lot of unnecessary information is populated during ITSM asset discovery, as it’s at a low level and there is a high volume to be understood.

 Interfaces should be built between asset discovery tools and ITSM tools, with rules defined that only transfer into the ITSM tool the information discovered about the assets that are necessary for the operation of that tool.
 The other information can stay in the asset discovery tool, where it will still be available to ITSM if they need it for investigations.

 One of the important activities within ITSM configuration management is the verification of the data held in the CMDB.
-Asset discovery tools can help with this verification by automatically capturing the current asset information and comparing it with the previous information held about the asset.
+These tools can help with this verification by automatically capturing the current asset information and comparing it with the previous information held about the asset.

-If the asset discovery tool automatically updated the version in the CMDB, the unauthorized change may not be highlighted.
+If the discovery tool automatically updates the version in the CMDB, the unauthorized change may not be highlighted.